Teutone/lnb-client/README.md

 ## Production setup

-Place the contents of `dist/` into the server `themeDir` directory, inside a directory that is the theme name.
+After building, place the contents of `dist/` into the server `themeDir` directory, inside a directory that is the theme name.
 For example, assuming `themeDir` is set to `/lnb-server/static/`:

     /lnb-server
         /static